 Intern Architect AIBC

-Jessica joined SHAPE Architecture in 2016 after completing the Master of Architecture program at the University of British Columbia.
+Jessica joined SHAPE Architecture in 2016 after completing her Master of Architecture at the University of British Columbia.
 With a background in Interior Design (BID 2012) she offers a thoughtful approach to addressing the multiplicity of scales that exist in architecture.
 A deliberate obsession with detail is moderated by her ability to situate a project within the larger scheme of its site + context, social implications, and programmatic function.

 Controller, CPA, CGA